SebastienBielecki/SebastienBielecki/README.md

 - Leveling-up on Solidity
 - Passionate about Web 3
 - Willing to learn abut Zero Knowledge Proof
-- Proud participant of Ethereum Mexico Hackaton (August 2022) and recipient of Honor Prize from Lens Protocol
+- Participant of Ethereum Mexico Hackaton (August 2022) and recipient of Honor Prize from Lens Protocol for the tickets.xyz project (event tickets issuance as NFTS).
+See project at https://ethglobal.com/showcase/tickets-xyz-d48ty
 - Founder of Krosrods, a social network for artists, venues and public to help them organize events easily, currently launched in Mexico. https://www.krosrods.com